zrthstr/anti_SSRF_requests_adapter/Readme.md

 This library wraps the excellent Python HTTP requests library, [Requests](https://requests.readthedocs.io/en/latest/), by adding several [SSRF](https://en.wikipedia.org/wiki/Server-side_request_forgery) related security measures to HTTP requests.

 **Disclaimer**: This library is currently in a developmental stage.
-Due to the lack of sufficient test case coverage, it should be considered insecure and, at best, experimental.
+Due to the lack of extensive test case coverage, it should be considered insecure and, at best, experimental.
 Nonetheless, these features aim to provide a more secure and controlled HTTP request environment, suitable for developers who prioritize stringent security measures in their applications.

 ### Features
 - **Blocking Requests to Non-Public Internet IPs**: Prevents access to [some](https://github.com/zrthstr/anti_SSRF_requests_adapter/blob/49a7724aba8547d762f91471edb202df465ce13a/anti_SSRF_requests_adapter.py#L31) private and [reserved IP ranges](https://en.wikipedia.org/wiki/Reserved_IP_addresses).